unchainedshop/unchained/docs/source/admin-ui/product.md

 Available on **SimpleProduct**

-Physical or Simple product are stored in some type of warehouse and using the `warehousing` tab found on a product detail page you can add storage information such as **SKU** code and **Base unit** of measure.
+Physical or Simple products are typically stored in a warehouse and you may need to provide additional information about the product's storage.
+You can add this information by navigating to the "warehousing" tab on a product detail page.
+Here you can add the following storage-related information:
+- **SKU code**: A unique identifier assigned to a product for tracking purposes.
+- **Base unit of measure**: The unit of measure used for tracking the quantity of a product in the warehouse.
+For example, if a product is sold by weight, the base unit of measure could be grams or kilograms.

 ![diagram](../images/admin-ui/product/product-warehousing-setting.png)

 3. **Bundles**

 Available on **BundleProduct**

-Bundle products are products available on a shop as a group and you can mange a bundle product bundles by navigating to the `Bundles` tab available on a product detail page.
+Bundle products are a collection of products that are sold together as a single item.
+You can manage the bundle products by navigating to the ""Bundles" tab on the product detail page.

+On the Bundle configuration page, you can specify the products that make up the bundle by selecting them from a list of available products.
+You can also set a custom name and description for the bundle.

+Additionally, you can set a custom price for the bundle, which will override the prices of the individual products.
+You can also choose whether the bundle price is fixed or calculated based on the sum of the prices of the individual products.

+If a product that is part of a bundle is removed or becomes inactive, the bundle will be automatically updated to reflect the change.

-You can add and remove on or many products as a bundle along with the quantity assigned for the bundle using the form provided
+On the "Bundles" tab of a Bundle product, you can add or remove one or multiple products to be included in the bundle along with the quantity assigned to each product using the provided form.

 ![diagram](../images/admin-ui/product/product-bundle-setting.png)